 A variety of conservative treatment options exist including physical exercise, losing weight, therapeutic massage, dietary supplements, elevate legs, and more.
 One of the most significant changes you can make involves the use of compression stockings.

 One of the easiest and most cost effective ways of treating venous insufficiency (varicose veins) is through the use of compression stockings.
 In fact, compression therapy is one of the standards in treating vein conditions as they help alleviate pain and swelling related to venous insufficiency.
 Compression stockings work by compressing the superficial veins, and pushing more blood into the deep venous system, ultimately decreasing venous pressures in the leg, and decreasing leg swelling.
 For some patients, symptoms of venous insufficiency go away completely with compression stockings, and no procedures are needed.
-Even if medical procedures (varicose vein removal surgery and radiofrequency ablation) are performed in order to eliminate varicose veins, compression therapy is often used prior to the procedure, and for a few weeks afterwards.
+Even if medical procedures (varicose vein removal surgery and radiofrequency ablation) are performed in order to reduce varicose veins, compression therapy is often used prior to the procedure, and for a few weeks afterwards.

 To fit correctly, the calf and ankle measurements must be taken, and the correct size of compression stockings must be ordered.
 Furthermore, the amount of compression needed to improve symptoms in patients with venous insufficiency is usually higher than what’s available in the drugstores, and requires a prescription.
 The stocking fitters will also be able to provide aids to help you wear stockings, and give you instructions for use.
 Usually stockings should be worn during the day and should be removed at night.
 Most patients find that compression therapy makes their legs feel much better!

 You should wear the compression stockings during the day.
 You should put them on in the morning and take them off before bed.
 Compression stockings do not need to be worn at night.
 If only one leg hurts or is affected, then you only need to wear the compression stocking on that leg.